jbanson1/Study/Azure Solution Architect/README.md

 - Define : Define the governance needs of the organization
 - Plan : PLan which tools will be used to implement governance
 - Ready : Getting an understanding of how the tools will be used to implement governance
-- Adopt : Implementing the cloud stategy for the organization
+- Adopt : Implementing the cloud strategy for the organization

 ### Governance Services
 - Management groups and subscriptions <br>
-Organise subscriptions into hierarchical structures
+Organize subscriptions into hierarchical structures
 - Azure RBAC <br>
 Provide access to resources at varying scopes
 - Policies <br>